Born on August 22, in Tutwiler Mississippi (not far from

 After a couple of earlier trips to Memphis (to stay with an aunt´s),

-forces near Detroit - and later possibly travelling South again
+Joins the Army forces near Detroit - and later possibly traveling

 Settles in Detroit, Michigan, working as a janitor and playing the